World House of Rondine

 Daily life

-Sharing and confrontation in daily life represent the most important elements of Rondine experience.
-Continuously being in contact with other participants living in different conflict situations, and having different cultures, experiences and emotional backgrounds, is a unique occasion to get to know different points of view.
-The interpersonal relationship established in daily life is the key to overcome a conflict.
-Other important factors are listening to the other, comprehension, dialogue and sharing.
+Participation and exchange in daily life represent the most important elements of the Rondine experience.
+It is a unique occasion to get to know different points of view thanks to the continuous connection with other participants living in different conflict situations and having different cultures, experiences, and emotional backgrounds.
+The interpersonal relationship established in daily life is the key to overcoming a conflict.
+Other crucial factors are listening to the other, comprehension, dialogue, and sharing.

-Participants receive high level training on topics related to conflict management, communication abilities and methodologies.
-The training is carried out by Rondine’s team, international academics, practitioners and trainers.
-Through formal lectures, seminars and non-formal activities, the training provides essential tools and knowledge to increase self- awareness and to be able to develop concrete opportunities to make a social impact in their countries of origin.
+Participants receive high-level training on topics related to conflict transformation, emotional intelligence, communication abilities, and methodologies.
+The training is carried out by Rondine’s team, international academics, practitioners, and trainers.
+Through formal lectures, seminars, and non-formal activities, the training provides essential tools and knowledge to increase self-awareness and to be able to develop concrete opportunities to make a social impact in their communities.

 Civic engagement